zheeeng/Tuthub/LTCTHW/Awk.md

 	awk 'pattern{actions}pattern{actions}...' file

-One pattern and a series of actions consist one rule.
+Elemental unit of _Awk_ is a rule which consist of one pattern and a series of actions.
 For input text, content is separated into records by specified separator(default separator is line break character).
 Each record is matched against pattern of rules one by one.
-Pattern match actions perform.
-For more details, some examples will explain later.
+Pattern matched actions perform.
+For more details, some examples will explain them later.